yaisme/Edge-DNS-Switcher/readme.md

 # Hi there, I'm [Your Name] 👋

-## 🧩 Edge DNS Switcher
+## 🧩 Edge DNS Resolver (Prototype)

-A lightweight Microsoft Edge extension that allows users to quickly switch between Default DNS and DNS over HTTPS (DoH).
-Improve your browsing privacy and security effortlessly.
+This project was initially intended to be a Microsoft Edge extension that allows users to quickly switch between Default DNS and DNS over HTTPS (DoH).
+However, due to recent changes in the Chrome API, specifically the removal of `chrome.privacy.network.dnsOverHttpsMode` and `chrome.privacy.network.dnsOverHttpsTemplates`, the intended functionality is currently not achievable.

+This version serves as a prototype demonstrating DNS resolution using the `chrome.dns.resolve` API.

 ### 🚀 Features

-- Toggle easily between Default DNS and DNS over HTTPS (DoH).
-- Uses Google's DoH by default; customizable to other providers like Cloudflare.
-- Simple and intuitive user interface.
+- Demonstrates DNS resolution using `chrome.dns.resolve`.
+- Allows users to input a hostname and view its resolved DNS information.

 ### 📦 Installation